General Contractor Invoice Template with Change Orders

 9. Punch list items.

-The goal is to keep backup in the job record in case a question comes later.
+The point is not to overwhelm the client, but to keep the backup in the job record in case a question comes up later.

 Step 6: Send and track the invoice

 Send the invoice with a clear subject line.
+For example:

 Invoice INV 2026 0509 for Unit 204 renovation and approved change orders

-Inside the message, include a short note:
+Inside the message, add a short, friendly note:

 Attached is the current invoice for Unit 204.
 It includes the original contract progress billing and approved change orders CO 001, CO 002, and CO 003.
 Payment is due according to the terms listed on the invoice.